The DLCL has moved to a new website: dlcl.stanford.edu.

-Undergraduate Degrees - Comparative Literature
+Undergraduate Program - Comparative Literature

 The major in Comparative Literature requires students to enroll in a set of core courses offered by the department, to complete electives in the department, and to enroll in additional literature courses, or other courses approved by the Chair of Undergraduate Studies, offered by other departments.
 This flexibility to combine literature courses from several departments and to address literature from multiple traditions is the hallmark of the Comparative Literature major.
 Students may count courses which read literature in translation; however, students, and especially those planning to pursue graduate study in Comparative Literature, are encouraged to develop a command of non-native languages.